10 State Attorneys General Urge Sec. DeVos and Attorney General Sessions Not to Rescind Obama Admin. Student Discipline Guidance

 Commission on the School-To-Prison Pipeline & Restorative Practices (HB 1287) (Del.
 A. Washington)

-This bill establishes the Commission on the School-to-Prison Pipeline and Restorative Practices, staffed by the Center for Dispute Resolution at the University of Maryland School of Law.
+Legislation passed in 2017 to establish the Commission on the School-to-Prison Pipeline and Restorative Practices, staffed by the Center for Dispute Resolution at the University of Maryland School of Law.
 Members of the commission are not entitled to compensation but may be reimbursed for their expenses.
 The Maryland State Department of Education (MSDE) must brief the commission on specific school discipline topics.
 The commission must report its findings and recommendations to the Governor and General Assembly by January 1, 2019.
 The bill takes effect July 1, 2017, and terminates June 30, 2019.

 From 2009 to 2014, the State Board of Education engaged in a comprehensive review and reform of Maryland’s student discipline regulations and guidelines.
 MABE supported the State Board’s initiative to require local boards of education to reform their student discipline policies to: prohibit “zero tolerance” policies; reflect a philosophy that fosters positive behavior; provide continuous education services to all suspended and expelled students; and hold school systems accountable for reducing and eliminating disproportionate impacts of student discipline policies on minority students.
 MABE is represented on the commission by the MABE President or their designee.

-Backgound: State Regulations & State Board Approved Guidelines for a State Code of Discipline
+Background: State Regulations & State Board Approved Guidelines for a State Code of Discipline

 On July 22, 2014 the State Board of Education approved new Maryland Guidelines for a State Code of Discipline which includes new: